-Frederic Chopin (1810-1849) was one of the greatest composers of solo piano music.
-He was also a gifted pianist whose incredible techniques are still copied by concert pianists.
-He was sick from early childhood and died at the tragically young age of 39.
-He was diagnosed with tuberculosis, but instead, he apparently suffered from a genetic condition that was not even described until 1938.
+Frederic Chopin was one of the greatest composers of solo piano music and a gifted pianist whose incredible techniques are still copied by concert pianists.
+He had a disease that made him sick from early childhood on, and he died at the tragically young age of 39.
+He was diagnosed with tuberculosis, but his autopsy showed none of the signs of this well-known disease.
+Instead, he probably suffered from cystic fibrosis, a genetic condition that was not even described until 1938, 90 years after his death.

 When Chopin was 17, his youngest sister died.
 The family moved next to the university to run a boarding house for male students.
 When he was 20, Russian conquerors crushed an uprising of the Polish people, and he left Poland permanently primarily because of this.
 He went to Paris where he made a lot of money teaching piano to rich students from all over Europe.
 Chopin always considered himself to be Polish and never French, in spite of his father's ancestry.